 but my true love is screenplays.
 I teach at the university

 level; specialties include film studies, screenwriting, Chaucer, and

 Shakespeare.
-I'm a single father with a five-year-old son who gives every
+I'm a single father with an eleven-year-old son who gives every

 indication of carrying on the family tradition of storytelling.